How ObamaCare Taxes Affect You: New Taxes, Hikes, Breaks, Credits, and Other Changes

 In short, the ObamaCare home sales tax isn’t something that most of us will pay – it is a tax aimed toward those selling non-primary residences in short term periods for profit, and has no impact on the average American buying and selling their primary residence.

 ObamaCare Medical Expense Deductions

 ObamaCare increases the medical expense deduction threshold.
 Unreimbursed medical expense deductions will now be available only for those medical expenses in excess of 10% of AGI, which has been raised from 7.5%.
 During the period between 2013 and 2016, there is a temporary exemption for individuals ages 65 and older and their spouses.

 ObamaCare “Cadillac” Tax

 Starting in 2018, the new health care law imposes a 40% excise tax on the portion of most employer-sponsored health coverage (excluding dental and vision) that exceed $10,200 a year and $27,500 for families.
 The tax has been dubbed a “Cadillac” tax because it hits only high-end “gold”, “platinum”, and high-end health care plans not purchased on the exchange.
 The tax raises over $150 billion over the next 10 years.

 New ObamaCare Taxes Summary

 Going through the new ObamaCare taxes line by line is, in itself, taxing.
-The bottom line is that, while higher-earners will pay tax rates closer to what they did in the Clinton years, the majority of Americans will find themselves paying less for better healthcare.
-ObamaCare, in addition to cutting out billions in wasteful spending, pays for most of itself via the above taxes and reforms to both Medicare and health care as a whole.
+The ultimate outcome is that, while higher-earners will pay tax rates closer to what they did in the Clinton years, the majority of Americans will find themselves paying less for better healthcare.
+ObamaCare, in addition to cutting out billions in wasteful spending, pays for most of its regulations by the above taxes and reforms to both Medicare and health care as a whole.